 - Bus from Annecy to La Roche – 45 minutes

-- Stand in drizzle to catch the next bus.
+- Stood in drizzle to catch the next bus.
 While waiting for the bus, a woman came up to us and asked if we spoke English.
 We said that we did.
 She said, “Today I do not hate.”
 She kept repeating this to us and said with a smile while puffing on her cigarette.
 “Isn’t that astonishing?”
-Then she left.
-10 minutes
+Then she left – 10 minutes

 - Once we got to Geneva, the bus driver tried to tell us in German, then in French how to get to the train station by way of the nearby tram.
-After lots of pointing, etc. we see the tram pickup point.
-10 minutes
+After lots of pointing, etc. we saw the tram pickup point – 10 minutes

-- We got on the tram but we’re headed AWAY from the train station.
-(Thanks to seeing our bubble on Google maps going out of the city.)
-10 minutes
+- We got on the tram but we were headed AWAY from the train station.
+(Thanks to seeing our bubble on Google maps going out of the city.) – 10 minutes

-- Rob buys tram tickets in a downpour while we wait for the correct tram.
-15 minutes
+- Rob bought tram tickets in a downpour while we waited for the correct tram – 15 minutes

-- Get on the correct tram headed toward the Geneva train station.
-15 minutes
+- Got on the correct tram headed toward the Geneva train station – 15 minutes

-- Board train from Geneva to Bern.
-We ate our packed lunches and read a little.
-1hr.
-45 minutes.
+- Boarded train from Geneva to Bern.
+We ate our packed lunches and read a little – 1 3/4 hours.

-- Travel from Bern to Schwarzenburg.
-45 minutes
+- Traveled from Bern to Schwarzenburg – 45 minutes

-- Arrive in Schwarzenburg where a bus bound for Guggisberg is waiting 20 steps away.
+- Arrived in Schwarzenburg where a bus bound for Guggisberg was waiting 20 steps away.
 Awesome!
-He spoke English and I asked him if this bus is going to Guggisberg.
+Our driver spoke English, and I asked him if this bus was going to Guggisberg.
 He said No. Take the next bus.
 I remarked that’s funny since your bus says Guggisberg.
 He shrugged and left.
 When the next bus arrived, I asked this bus driver if he was going to Guggisberg.
 He said, No, that was the bus that just left.
 I told him the ugly story.
 We had a good laugh.
 Maybe it was my accent.
 He told me that the same bus driver would be back in an hour.
 Ugh!
-I learned that his name was Rudy and we were going to talk again.
+I learned that his name was Rudy, and we were going to talk again.
 He must have been forewarned because it was a different driver!
 Oh well, if we had been on the first bus, we would have missed this:

 - Bus let us out by the side of the road